Shyan1943/p4/README.md

     ● Design a front end for a full stack application following the principles of UX design which meets accessibility guidelines, is easy to navigate and allows the user to ﬁnd information and resources intuitively
     ● Design a full stack application that lets the user initiate and full control actions and gives immediate and full feedback on information
     ● Implement a full stack application whose purpose is immediately evident to a new user and which provides a good solution to the user’s demands and expectations
-    ● All CRUC actions are immediately reﬂected in the user interface ● which has a clear, well-deﬁned purpose addressing the needs of multiple related target audiences
+    ● which has a clear, well-deﬁned purpose addressing the needs of multiple related target audiences ● All CRUC actions are immediately reﬂected in the user interface ● A complete payments site
 ```

 ## 2) SCOPE